fkirc/bitbucket-issues-to-github/README.md

 This script only works with the `db-1.0.json` file.
 The Bitbucket export can be only done by Bitbucket repo administrators.

-Secondly, obtain a "Personal Access Token" for the Github API.
+Secondly, obtain a "Personal Access Token" for the GitHub API.
 Set your token as an environment variable:
 `export GITHUB_ACCESS_TOKEN=<your access token>`